 Cask investments have done better than stocks, gold, and Bitcoin since 2018.
 This success has drawn in investors looking for new chances.
 Australian whisky casks are now also catching eyes, offering new investment chances in the growing whisky market.

-When thinking about cask ownership, remember:
+When thinking about cask ownership, keep these in mind:

-• Cask volume can vary from 200 to 400 bottles
+- Cask volume can vary from 200 to 400 bottles

-• Age greatly affects price and return potential
+- Age greatly affects price and return potential

-• Local sales and excise taxes impact costs
+- Local sales and excise taxes impact costs

-• Some platforms like CaskX are for accredited investors
+- Some platforms like CaskX are for accredited investors

 With American whiskey sales up 10.5% in 2022 and the industry growing, whiskey cask investments are an interesting choice for diversifying your portfolio.